 Related: Want another way to make your home reflect YOU–for insanely cheap prices?
 Check out my printable wall art on Etsy in the Black Door Shop.
 You can even get 20% off your order with the code 20OFF. 🙂

 - A paint brush

 - Paint – I used latex paint, but I’m sure you could even use acrylic

 - Baking soda

 - A mixing stick – you could just use a popsicle stick

 Three Different Ways to Paint Vases

-- Plain paint over baking soda + paint
+Option #3 – Painting OVER baking soda + paint with latex paint

 How to Paint a Vase